harumuki/thorsten-hans.com/_posts/2015-05-04-writing-an-electron-app-using-angular-and-es6.md

 After installing those global node modules, the folder structure for our project with some empty files will be created in the current directory.
 (More about the folders and their responsibility later in this post)

 Besides global dependencies, there are also some dependencies for the actual project.
-All npm packages are installed locally using the `save-dev` option because they’re only used during development time.
+All npm packages are installed locally using the `save-dev` option because they're only used during development time.
 Those packages are

 - `gulp-babel`
 - `gulp-run`